leolanci/DgeaHeatmap/README.md

 <https://doi.org/10.18129/B9.bioc.DESeq2>

 To perform the differential gene expression analysis limma voom is utilized.
-First a matrix is created in which each coefficient represents the average of the samples from one group.
-Afterwards the contrasts are set to direct testing between chosen groups in the analysis.
-To scale the raw library sizes the normalization factor are calculated.
-The count data is then transformed to log2-counts per million and the mean-variance relationship is estimated.
+First, a matrix is created in which each coefficient represents the average of the samples from one group.
+Afterwards, the contrasts are set to direct testing between chosen groups in the analysis.
+To scale the raw library sizes, the normalization factor are calculated.
+The count data is then transformed to log2-counts per million, and the mean-variance relationship is estimated.
 By fitting a linear model to each gene both fold changes and standard errors are estimated.
-The fitted model objects are next reorientated from the coefficients of the design matrix to any set of contrasts of the the original coefficients.
-The standard error are smoothed by empirical Bayes.
+The fitted model objects are next reorientated from the coefficients of the design matrix to any set of contrasts of the original coefficients.
+The standard errors are smoothed by empirical Bayes.
 Finally the results of the differential gene expression analysis are classified as up, down or not significantly differently expressed.

 ``` r
 library(edgeR)